 Human activities add more than 150 million tons of nitrogen to the biosphere each year.

+But fertilizer is applied in such huge quantities on fields that it gets washed out into streams, lakes, and the oceans, where it severely impacts ecosystems.
+Cars and factories that burn fossil fuels add nitrogen, which had been stored underground for millions of years, to the atmosphere.
 Today, an estimated 150 million to 200 million tons of nitrogen are added to the biosphere through human activities each year.
 The total amount of nitrogen being cycled through ecosystems on land and in the oceans has doubled since preindustrial times.

 According to a 2011 landmark study by Britain’s Natural Environment Research Council, damages from excessive reactive nitrogen in the environment cost the countries of the European Union between 70 billion and 320 billion euros per year due to air and water pollution, outweighing the direct economic benefits in agriculture.